Mark Ioane

-Mark Ioane (born 3 December 1990) is a New Zealand professional rugby league footballer who plays as a for the Keighley Cougars in the Championship.
+Mark Ioane (born 3 December 1990) is a New Zealand professional rugby league footballer who plays as a for the Rochdale Hornets in the RFL Championship.

 He has previously played for the Gold Coast Titans and St. George Illawarra Dragons in the NRL, and the London Broncos and Leigh Centurions in the Championship and the Super League.

 Early years

 Ioane was born in Auckland, New Zealand.
 He attended De La Salle College in Māngere East.

 Playing career

 New Zealand Warriors

 Ioane was signed by the New Zealand Warriors and played 25 games for the Junior Warriors in the 2010 Toyota Cup, scoring four tries.
 He started at prop in the grand final, won by the Junior Warriors 42-28.

 He was selected by the Junior Kiwis at the end of 2010.

 Canberra Raiders

 In 2011 Ioane joined the Canberra Raiders but could not break into the first grade side.
 While at the Raiders Ioane played for the Souths Logan Magpies in the Queensland Cup and the Mount Pritchard Mounties in the NSW Cup.
 Ioane won the Mounties player of the year award in 2012.